elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 How do we use an index in Elasticsearch?
 RESTful API
-Explain what REST is (same thing as when you request a page in browser etc) REST uses verbs to define what it’s doing..
+Explain what REST is (same thing as when you request a page in browser etc) REST uses verbs to define what it's doing..
 GET, POST, PUT.
 Elasticsearch uses the same HTTP protocol, which makes it easy to communicate with.
 If you are requesting something from Elasticsearch you do so by just sending a GET request (same as any other web system)

-client API’s
+client API's
-Instead of worrying about constructing JSON data correctly, there’s client APIs that make it much easier Python, Ruby, Java, etc.. analytic tools
+Instead of worrying about constructing JSON data correctly, there's client APIs that make it much easier Python, Ruby, Java, etc.. analytic tools
 Kibana